1953 east coast flood - 60 years on

 On reaching the relatively shallow North Sea this water is forced southwards, eventually causing a pile up of water in the south.
 This is because the water cannot escape through the narrow Dover Strait and the English Channel and so gets trapped in the southern North Sea.
 The effect is enhanced by the strong northerly winds experienced on the rear flank of the depression as it continues eastwards.

 As a result of the east coast floods an official service for forecasting coastal flooding - the Storm Tides Warning Service - was established within the Met Office.
-This is now provided through the joint Environment Agency and Met Office partnership in the Flood Forecasting Centre, which benefits from continuously improved forecasting accuracy through the pull-through of science and technology in observations and the modelling of our weather in the Met Office.
+This is now provided through the joint Environment Agency and Met Office partnership in the Flood Forecasting, which benefits from continuously improved forecasting accuracy through the pull-through of science and technology in observations and the modelling of our weather in the Met Office.

 Sixty years on, the Met Office can forecast the development and movement of this type of Atlantic storm accurately up to five days ahead.
 Our high resolution atmospheric forecast models coupled to ocean models provide valuable early warning of potential storm surges up to five days ahead and detailed, accurate guidance on the height of the surge and wave overtopping up to two days ahead.